Lemoncode/webpack-by-sample/README.md

 ### 04 Handling Images

 In this demo we are going to include images in our project in two flavours: via JavaScript and via HTML.
-On the JavaScript side we will see is something straightforward (using the same plugins we used for fonts), for the HTML we will use a new loader html-loader
+On the JavaScript side we will see it's something straightforward (using the same plugins we used for fonts), for the HTML we will use a new loader: [html-loader](https://github.com/webpack-contrib/html-loader).

 We will start from sample _01 Styles/03 SASS_.